Original work by Luca Ferrara.

 A collection of stories, essays, images, and videos on a range of subjects that are close and dear to me, all inspired by my pursuit of living a life with intention.

 (Really, it’s a blog.
-I do keep an actual journal, every day.
-I have been for the better part of twenty years now.
-And that’s for me only.
-But “blog” has too strong a reference to something crafted with the goal of creating a following, which is not my intention here.
-This is more of the part of my journal I am happy to share.
-So, yeah, really, it’s a blog.)
+I do keep an actual journal — every day, in fact — and have been for the better part of twenty years now.
+But that’s just for me.
+“Blog” feels too much like something crafted to build a following, which isn’t what I’m trying to do here.
+That’s why I called it “Journal” instead.
+Still, this is the part of my journal I’m happy to share.
+So, yeah — really, it’s a blog.)

 These Days Luca Ferrara These Days Luca Ferrara